Nishant5565/JobSculpt/README.md

 # Job Finder and Hiring Platform

 ## Introduction
-I created this project all alone.
 It is a website where people can find their job and also hire people for jobs.
 The platform includes a proper dashboard for managing these activities.

 ## Features
 - **Job Finding**: Users can search and apply for jobs that match their skills and preferences.